Frank1126lin/PythonWeb/FileShare/README.md

+# Rebuil the structure
-# Just finished the code into MVT style. use jinja2 template.
+Just finished the code into MVT style. use jinja2 template.
 Enjoy the new File Share Application.

+run the main.py and input your share path. you will see everything.